dockstore/dockstore-documentation/docs/dictionary.rst

 Common Workflow Language
 ------------------------
-    A workflow language that describes how to run command-line tools.
-CWL is based on Java and can use Java commands within its own commands. :ref:`dict WDL` and CWL are relatively similar in principle, and code written in one language can often be translated into the other with some workarounds, but they are two different standards and each have unique features.
+    A workflow language that describes how to run command-line tools. :ref:`dict WDL` and CWL are relatively similar in principle, and code written in one language can often be translated into the other with some workarounds, but they are two different standards and each have unique features.
+For example, CWL has the ability to use Javascript expressions within its own commands.

 see also :ref:`dict CWL`